fabric/fabric/docs/usage/env.rst

 * ``user``: Fabric defaults to your local username when making SSH connections, but you can use ``env.user`` to override this if necessary.
 The :doc:`execution` documentation also has info on how to specify usernames on a per-host basis.
-* ``password``: Used to explicitly set your connection or sudo password if desired.
+* ``password``: Used to explicitly set your default connection or sudo password if desired.
 Fabric will prompt you when necessary if this isn't set or doesn't appear to be valid.
 * ``warn_only``: a Boolean setting determining whether Fabric exits when detecting errors on the remote end.
 See :doc:`execution` for more on this behavior.